google/xls/docs_src/README.md

 ## What is XLS?

+XLS (Accelerated HW Synthesis) aims to be the Software Development Kit (SDK) for the End of Moore's Law (EoML) era.
+In this "age of specialization", software and hardware engineers must do more co-design across their domain boundaries -- collaborate on shared artifacts, understand each other's cost models, and share tooling/methodology.
+XLS attempts to leverage automation, software engineers, and machine cycles to accelerate this overall process.

-The XLS (Accelerated HW Synthesis) project aims to enable the rapid development of *hardware IP* that also runs as efficient *host software* via "software style" methodology.
+In effect, XLS enables the rapid development of *hardware IP* that also runs as efficient *host software* via "software style" methodology.
+A single XLS source program runs at native speeds for use in host software or a simulator, but that source can also be used to generate hardware block output -- the XLS tools' correctness ensures (and provides tools to help formally verify) that they are functionally identical.

 XLS implements a High Level Synthesis (HLS) toolchain which produces synthesizable designs from flexible, high-level descriptions of functionality.